Darko Miličić: Legacy

 As of February 2023, Miličić is the fifth youngest player to have played in the NBA.
 As of February 2023, he is also the youngest foreign player to have played in the NBA, the youngest player to have played in an NBA Finals game, and the youngest NBA champion.
 After having been selected with the second overall pick in the 2003 NBA Draft, Miličić failed to play at the level expected of him in the NBA and is known as one of the worst draft choices in the history of the NBA.
 Miličić himself has questioned whether the Pistons made the right move by drafting him.
-The Detroit Pistons passed over future NBA stars Carmelo Anthony, Chris Bosh, and Dwyane Wade to select Miličić.
+The Pistons passed over future NBA stars Carmelo Anthony, Chris Bosh, and Dwyane Wade to select Miličić.
 In June 2011, Mark David Smith of Bleacher Report wrote, "The Pistons missed a huge opportunity when they picked Darko.
-Carmelo, Wade or Bosh could’ve helped put Detroit over the hump after the 2004 championship season.
-The thought of one of these superstars with that Pistons team is scary; it could’ve potentially made them one of the best dynasties in all of sports history".
+Carmelo, Wade or Bosh could've helped put Detroit over the hump after the 2004 championship season.
+The thought of one of these superstars with that Pistons team is scary; it could've potentially made them one of the best dynasties in all of sports history".

-International basketball career
+National team career

 Miličić played for the FR Yugoslavia U16 national team that won a gold medal at the European Cadet Championships in 2001.

 In 2006, Miličić led Serbia and Montenegro at the 2006 FIBA World Championship.
 Serbia and Montenegro had decided to replace their aging superstars—who had led the team to a gold medal finish in the previous 2002 FIBA World Championship—with young blood.
 Miličić led the team in rebounds (56) and blocked shots (17) and was second on the team in scoring (16.2 ppg) and assists (11) through six games.
 In Serbia and Montenegro's sixth and final game against Spain, Miličić matched up against NBA All-Star Pau Gasol and finished with 18 points, 15 rebounds, and three blocks.

 During an interview following a 68–67 overtime loss to Greece at EuroBasket 2007, Miličić made vulgar remarks to the media in his native language.
 He referred to the referees with expletives and threatened to engage in various sex acts with their female relatives.
 He received a $13,770 fine from FIBA and his outburst was heavily criticized by Memphis Grizzlies general manager Chris Wallace and head coach Marc Iavaroni.